Clinic Address: Unit 3, 36-42 Auburn St, Wollongong NSW | Monday to Friday by Appointment Only

 While the original Young questionnaires have been our only option for many years, I was thrilled to discover that there is now a revised version and it's free!
 Following further analysis of the 'fit' of the items, Yalcin, Marais, Lee and Correia (2022) revised the YSQ-L down to 116 items with a few changes to the original 18 maladaptive schemas.
 It now lists 20 schemas, as the Emotional Inhibition schema was split into 'Emotional Constriction' and 'Fear of Losing Control', and the Punitiveness schema was split into 'Punitiveness-Other' and 'Punitive-Self'.
 This questionnaire is a more robust measure of maladaptive schemas and clinically it makes much more sense.

-To download the paper-based questionnaire and scoring spreadsheet head to :
+To download the questionnaire and Excel scoring spreadsheet head to :

 https://www.anima.com.au/schema